backdrop-contrib/tinymce/README.md

 Licensed under the terms of GNU General Public License Version 2 or later beginning with its version 7.0 (used to be MIT with version 6).

-The editor has been around for almost two decades and is one of the most used Open Source JavaScript based WYSIWYG editors, integrated in many projects.
+The editor has been around for two decades and is one of the most used Open Source JavaScript based WYSIWYG editors, integrated in many projects.